rockitbaby/IOSSimulatorSafariLauncher/README.md

 ```

 # Comfort
-I like to have a shortcut function in my dotfiles
+I like to have a shortcut function in my [dotfiles](https://github.com/rockitbaby/dotfiles) - see .functions

 ```
 # functions to open an url in safari on ios simulator